fluxcd/website/content/en/docs/faq.md

 ### How to patch CoreDNS and other pre-installed addons?

 To patch a pre-installed addon like CoreDNS with customized content.
 Simply add a shell manifest with only the changed values and `kustomize.toolkit.fluxcd.io/prune: disabled` annotation into your git repository.
-The `kustomize.toolkit.fluxcd.io/v1beta1` processing this manifest should have `validation: server`.

-In addition you will notice that fields such as `selector` and `template` exist and contain an empty map.
-This will not override the existing values but is required for the patching to work.

-Example CoreDNS with custom replicas:
+Example CoreDNS with custom replicas, the `spec.containers[]` empty list is needed for the patch to work and will not override the existing containers.
 ```yaml
 ---
 apiVersion: apps/v1